-On June 6, 2013, the Nuclear Regulatory Commission (NRC) issued an Order (Reference 3) to Nebraska Public Power District (NPPD).
-Reference 3 was immediately effective and directs NPPD to require Cooper Nuclear Station (CNS), a boiling water reactor with a Mark I containment, to take certain actions to ensure that it has a hardened containment vent system (HCVS) to remove decay heat from the containment, and maintain control of containment pressure within acceptable limits following events that result in the loss of active containment heat removal capability while maintaining the capability to operate under severe accident (SA) conditions resulting from an Extended Loss of AC Power (ELAP).
-Specific requirements are outlined in Attachment 2 of Reference 3.
+On June 6, 2013, the Nuclear Regulatory Commission (NRC) issued an Order (Reference 1) to Nebraska Public Power District (NPPD).
+Reference 1 was immediately effective and directs NPPD to install a reliable hardened venting capability at Cooper Nuclear Station (CNS) for precore damage and under severe accident conditions, including those involving a breach of the reactor vessel by molten core debris.
+Specific requirements are outlined in Attachment 2 of Reference 1.